Raghav-28-Gupta/token-bridge/backend/README.md

 # Bridge Backend Relayer

-Production-ready backend service that listens for deposit events on source chains and relays withdrawals to target chains with validator signatures.
+Backend service that listens for deposit events on source chains and relays withdrawals to target chains with validator signatures.

 ## Features